4 Simple Yet Powerful Strategies to Learn a Language by Listening

 So when you listen for key words, it’s so that you can work out what is being discussed.
 It doesn’t matter that you get the actual meaning of statements.
 In fact, it will be fairly often that you’ll get it wrong.
 But it’s important that your comprehension improves.
 Everything else will follow from comprehension.

 To practice both contextualizing and listening for the big picture, it’s best to study with audio or video clips that have subtitles or English translations.
-The best place to practice in this way is with FluentU.

 4. Listen for Specific Language Features